nioncode/Phrase/README.md

   - KeyNotSet: When `format()` is called before every key has been assigned a value with `put(key, value)`.
   - EmptyKey: When the template contains an empty key, i.e. `{}` is used.
   - IllegalKeyCharacter: When a key identifier contains an invalid character.
+  - IllegalKeyDelimiters: When the custom delimiters are invalid (string too long, too many entries in array, same begin as end character).
   - UnescapedKeyBegin: When a `{` was not correctly escaped or the end of a key was not found.

 # Tests